brandur/sorg/content/drafts/mongodb.md

 became obvious that MongoDB had lost the performance edge that it had originally touted][broken-by-design].

-Once again, I'm going to give MongoDB a pass here.
+Once again, I'm giving MongoDB a pass here.
 The application of [Hanlon's Razor][hanlons-razor] suggests that it's much more likely that the original MongoDB developers didn't understand that the way they were confirming writes was problematic.
 They ran some benchmarks, and believing the good numbers to be